JahsiasWhite/AudioShape/README.md

 1. Fixup all of the addEffect, runEffect stuff
 2. Queue display gets out of sync
-3. Cant download two spotify mp4s at the same time... before testing, remove the console logs of "FFmpegProgress" and "Data"
-4. In fullscreen view, the name changes before the song is loaded when using effects
+3. In fullscreen view, the name changes before the song is loaded when using effects

 ## TODO

 1. Change song key to something unique... not duration
 2. Loading screens/indicators on everything.
 (Applying current effect combo, changing songs, etc.)
 3. When on song edit screen, the effects get reset when the next song starts.
 They should stay and be applied to the next song
-4. Watch the library directory for file changes so we don't need a manual refresh
-5. Themes
-6. Using remotely - server & remote
+4. Using remotely - server & remote
-7. Caching?
+5. Caching?
-8. Easy support for creating own themes
+6. Themes and easy support for creating them
-9. Addon support
+7. Addon support
    - Lyrics
    - Themes?
-   - Youtube?
    - Audio edit plugins
-10. Add ability to add image !
+8. Add ability to add image !
 WILL WRITE TO THAT FILE THEN
-11. lazy loading - 'react-window'
+9. lazy loading - 'react-window'
-12. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
+10. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
-13. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
+11. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
-14. Add tailwindCSS, it should reduce a lot of the duplicate CSS.
+12. Add tailwindCSS, it should reduce a lot of the duplicate CSS.
 Or not tailwindCSS but just cleanup the CSS.
-15. Videos tab.
+13. Videos tab.
 Just another songList but showing only mp4 files... or maybe just filter on songlist screen?
-16. Fix how Spotify songs are saved.
+14. Fix how Spotify songs are saved.
 Right now its doing extra stuff to get the artist.
 I should send data somehow of the song data (title, artist, album) to be used when its finished downloading from youtube.
 Maybe just use a callback?
-17. On spotify -> display if song/playlist is already downloaded
-18. What quality are the mp4s being downloaded at from youtube
+15. What quality are the mp4s being downloaded at from youtube
-19. Remove the data-testid tags from the production builds: https://github.com/coderas/babel-plugin-jsx-remove-data-test-id
+16. Remove the data-testid tags from the production builds: https://github.com/coderas/babel-plugin-jsx-remove-data-test-id
-20. Add a cleanup when the app first starts.
+17. Add a cleanup when the app first starts.
 To see if there were any songs that weren't somehow deleted

 999 Easy file/song sharing